Car Loans vs Salary Sacrificing: What's the Difference?

 What are the benefits of novated leases?

-As mentioned, the key benefit of a novated lease is the potential tax benefit of your employer taking the repayments out of your pre-tax income.
-Say your car loan repayments are $650 a month: normally you’d pay for that with your after-tax income.
-But with a novated lease, your employer makes the repayment first and reduces your monthly taxable income by $650.
+Say your car loan repayments are $650 a month: usually, you’d pay for that with your after-tax income.
+However, with a novated lease, your employer makes the repayment first and reduces your monthly taxable income by $650.

 You’re still making the same amount of money technically, but now, you’re paying less tax than you otherwise would if you’d made the repayments out of your own pocket.